niteshpunia/barberbooth/README.md

-# barberbooth
+# ServiceBooth
-Hairdresser appointment booking platform
+ServiceBooth(previously known as barberBooth) is an appointment booking platform

 Team :